9 Neurotransmitter Synthesis and Storage

 Histamine

-Finally, histamine is another biogenic amine transmitter that is synthesized from histidine through the action of histadine decarboxylase, the rate limiting step of the pathway.
+Finally, histamine is another biogenic amine transmitter that is synthesized from histidine through the action of histidine decarboxylase, the rate limiting step of the pathway.
 Like the other monoamine neurotransmitters, it is packaged into synaptic vesicles via the vesicular monoamine transporter.

 Synthesis and Storage of Neuropeptides